Pips Answer for Saturday, October 25, 2025

 For the Sum 11 at (2,0) and (3,0), I knew it had to be the 5-6 domino since that was the only pair in the list that added up to 11.
 Once that was in, the Sum 10 at (3,2) and (3,3) was obviously the 5-5 double.
 The

-Nyt Pips medium answer for 2025-10-25
+NYT Pips medium answer for 2025-10-25

-Answer for 2025-10-25
+Complete answer for 2025-10-25 (Medium)

 Medium puzzle by Rodolfo Kurchan was a step up in logic.
 The Sum 24 region was the real anchor.